When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking

-\Cref{fig:formal-qualops} defines qualifier substitution, transitive closure, and overlap.
-The \emph{transitive closure} computes a maximal qualifier reachable from the original qualifier, by recursively unfolding variables to the associated qualifiers in $\Gamma$.
-As qualifiers are assigned minimal for variables, two apparently disjoint qualifiers may refer shared locations after reduction, such as two aliases of a same reference, so the qualifier overlap is defined over transitive closures.
+\Cref{fig:formal-qualops} defines qualifier substitution, transitive closure, and overlap. \emph{Transitive closure} computes the maximal qualifier reachable from variables in the original qualifier by recursively unfolding variables to the associated qualifiers in $\Gamma$.
+Because qualifiers are assigned minimally for variables, two syntactically disjoint qualifiers may nevertheless refer to shared store locations via aliasing.
+Qualifier overlap is therefore defined over transitive closures rather than set intersection.